Temptation (Arash song): "Versoeking" by Hi-5

 In 2006, the South African cover boy band Hi-5 covered the song in Afrikaans under the title "Versoeking" (meaning temptation in Afrikaans).
-It was a main single and the title track of the album also titled Versoeking which is the band's follow-up to the Soebat EP (2003) and self-titled Hi-5 (2004).
+It was a main single and the title track of the album also titled Versoeking which is the band's follow-up to the Soebat EP (2003) and the self-titled Hi-5 (2004).

 "Verleid Mij" by Wing-Men

 In 2015, the Dutch group Wing-Men covered the song in Dutch under the title "Verleid Mij".
 It is the debut single from the group.